crystalowens/oreometer/README.md

  It is common to see clean breaks (adhesive failure profiles).
 This is likely due to [the way the Oreos were manufactured](https://www.youtube.com/watch?t=193&v=HlZmDxcbpWw&feature=youtu.be), where the creme bonds weakly with one of the wafers.
 Oftentimes, within an Oreo box most of the weak wafer-creme bonds will be on the same side for all the Oreos.

- Our record in lab for the fewest pennies to break an Oreo open was 10, when we left it in our Oreometer overnight, and it was twisted open by the next morning (due to delayed yielding).
+ Our record in lab for the fewest pennies to break an Oreo open was 10.
+We left our Oreometer overnight, and it was twisted open by the next morning (due to delayed yielding).
 Can you do fewer?

   Find more details of our observations in our paper.